voriux/docker-lamp-stack/README.md

 # docker-lamp-stack
 Docker LAMP stack for PHP development

-## Installing docker with required permissions
+## Add your user to docker group
 - `sudo gpasswd -a {your_username} docker`
 - `sudo service docker restart`

 ## Add bash functions to .bashrc

+These functions allow easier and faster access to `php` and `composer` binaries

     function docker-php() {
         appname=$(basename `pwd -P`)